 - o The school also prides itself on the extensive use of computers and iPads across the whole school for all pupils, with the additional use of a wide range of specialist software and apps to reinforce specialist interventions. - We strive to make all our classes as inclusive as possible, by developing systems and equipment that are designed to remove barriers to learning.
-Children's learning is scaffolded appropriately, with repeated opportunities to retrieve previous knowledge in order to retain what they have been taught.
+All children's learning is scaffolded appropriately to their need and they are given repeated opportunities to retrieve previous knowledge in order to retain what they have been taught.